life-itself/web3/notes/neo-metallism.md

   * Private money is not only desirable, it is inevitable because hard “commodity-based'' money will inevitably replace soft money.
 Gresham’s law
   * Cantillon Effect - Inflation is not simply an average rise in prices.
 Prices do not rise proportionally or simultaneously.
 This results in arbitrary and unfair benefits to people who have not created any economic value and detriment to others who have not destroyed anything of economic value by destroying savings.
 Inflationary fiat money is thus a tax on people who sell their labor for wages and don’t hold assets and disincentivizes economic activity, encourages financial speculation, and results in market consolidation.

-## Steel-manning the neo-metallist position
+## Steel-Manning the Neo-Metallist Position

 The Gold Standard is Good
 * The Managerial Argument